sumanjs/suman/README.md

 * the rules for the before/after/beforeEach/afterEach hooks are identical to the rules with Mocha
 * skip/only also work like Mocha

+### => We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth.

 ### Important aside - How is Suman better than AVA?